daveyclayton/dodo/README.md

     - handling of choice components (once they are supported in eagle)

 # Installation
 The extension is not (yet) published on Chrome Web Store.
-You can clone the [repo from GitHub](https://github.com/celtra/birdsOfPrey) (devs) or download the ZIP & unpack it locally (studio) and manually install the extension by:
+You can clone the [repo from GitHub](https://github.com/celtra/birdsOfPrey) (devs) or download the ZIP & unpack it locally (studio) and manually install the extension by following these steps:
 1. Open Google Chrome browser.
 2. Navigate to `chrome://extensions`
 3. Make sure that Developer mode is turned on.